haohaoganhuo/hello-word/README.md

 Hello Everyone！

-I come from chinese. this is my first text in English.
+I come from china. this is my first text in English.
 I am studying New Concept English.